edawu11/BBTD/README.md

 Data and code for the paper: Reconstruction of gene regulatory networks for *Caenorhabditis elegans* using tree-shaped gene expression data.

 # Data
 All real and processed datasets involved in the paper can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.11261241).
 Please download all the `.rar` files and decompress them.
-Place the decompressed folders and the `.csv` file in the data directory.
+Place the decompressed folders and the `.csv` file in the data folder (Researchers should create it at the root path by themselves).

 # Tutorial